Language Support and Glyphs»

 How do you decide which glyphs to create?
 This depends on your goals, but FontLab provides several helpful tools.
 In a Font Window, you can view a specific set of glyph slots in a defined order, whether or not the glyphs in question are even present yet in your font.
 We call this an “Encoding.”
 You can switch your Encoding view at any time.
 This can be useful to show you which glyph slots you may wish to populate.

 See Glyph Naming and Encoding for more details.

 FontLab’s default Encoding view for new and newly opened fonts is “OpenType LatPro” which offers a large character set of over 400 glyphs, covering western and central European Latin-based languages such as English, French, German, Polish, Latvian, Romanian and Turkish (among others).

-For a basic western-Europe character set, consider “OpenType Standard.”
+For a basic western-Europe character set, consider the “OpenType Standard” encoding.

-If you are doing a font for a language system other than Latin or Greek, consider going to Preferences > Open Fonts > “Convert uniXXXX and afiiXXXX to friendly names”.
-This will allow you to see friendly names for all your glyphs in the Font window, rather than glyph names using only Unicode numbers.
+If you are working on a font for a script other than Latin or Greek, consider using friendly names, which can be created in the Preferences.
+To see friendly names, go to Preferences > Open Fonts > “Convert uniXXXX and afiiXXXX to friendly names”.
+This will allow you to see friendly names for all your glyphs in the Font Window, rather than glyph names using only Unicode numbers.
 A generated font will still use “correct” names and encoding will be maintained.